Holocaust Remembrance

 In addition, countries observe national commemorations, often referred to as Yom Ha Shoah.
 In the United States, the National Days of Holocaust Remembrance begin on April 18 and mark the anniversary of the Warsaw Ghetto Uprising.

-To confront rising Holocaust distortion, the U.S. Department of State has partnered with American filmmakers Ken Burns (via WETA-TV) and Michael King (via the USC Shoah Foundation) to provide excerpts, educational materials, and actual films to U.S. embassies, American Spaces, and their trusted partners around the world for use in programming for International Holocaust Remembrance Day (January 27) and other observances throughout 2023.
-The films are Ken Burns’ new 3-part documentary series “The U.S. and the Holocaust,” and Michael King’s “The Rescuers,” 90-minute movie on the contemporary impact of the Holocaust as viewed through the eyes of a young genocide activist from Rwanda.
+To confront rising Holocaust distortion, the U.S. Department of State has partnered with American filmmakers Ken Burns (via WETA-TV) and Michael King (via the USC Shoah Foundation) to provide excerpts, educational materials, and actual films to U.S. embassies, American Spaces, and their trusted partners around the world for use in programming for International Holocaust Remembrance Day (January 27).
+The films are Ken Burns’ 3-part documentary series “The U.S. and the Holocaust,” and Michael King’s “The Rescuers,” 90-minute movie on the contemporary impact of the Holocaust as viewed through the eyes of a young genocide activist from Rwanda.

 The films are available in full via Kanopy or through the USC Shoah Foundation.
 Along with a detailed viewing guide, a special 44-minute excerpt from “The U.S. and the Holocaust” is available for streaming on Vimeo or downloaded by request to americanspaces@state.gov.